phil-davis/HadoopRPi3/README.md

 # HadoopRPi3
-Contains scripts and settings files to setup a Hadoop on a small cluster of Raspberry Pi 3 systems in a local network
+Contains scripts, settings files and docs to setup a Hadoop cluster on a few Raspberry Pi 3 systems in a local network.